marmelab/react-admin/docs/Breadcrumb.md

 ## Grouping Resources

 You may want to group CRUD pages for several resources under a common parent item.
-For instance, let's say that the pages for the `songs` and `artists` resources have to be be grouped under a "Music" item.
+For instance, let's say that the pages for the `songs` and `artists` resources have to be grouped under a "Music" item.
 The breadcrumb path for the list pages of these resources should look like the following:

 -   "Music / Songs" on the Song List page
 -   "Music / Artists" on the Artist List page